dmitrymomot/gokit/token/README.md

 ## Overview

 The `token` package provides a simple way to create and validate secure tokens with HMAC-SHA256 signatures.
 It's designed for applications that need a lightweight token solution without the complexity of JWT.
+The package is thread-safe and can be used concurrently without any issues.

 ## Features